Surgams/libdstruct/README.md

 # libdstruct
 Datastructure library for C language, originally inspired by a text book during university days.
-I rewrote it now with complete Unit test and full demo classes.
+I rewrote it now with complete Unit test and full demo samples.

 Build and tested on FreeBSD.

-## Currently supposrt the below types:
+## Currently the library supports the below types:
 - List
 - Queue
 - Stack